View Ruth Thomas's Obituary on dailycourier.com and share memories

 |

-Ruth M. Thomas, 61, of Alverton, passed away peacefully with her family by her side on March 13, 2020, at Excella Health Westmoreland Hospital.
+Ruth M. Thomas, 61, of Alverton, passed away peacefully with her family by her side on March 13, 2020, at Excela Health Westmoreland Hospital.

 Ruth was born Sept.
 8, 1958, in Greensburg, the daughter of the late Albert Kistner and Minerva Kistner Ahlborn.

-She was a life member of the Moose Lodge #194, a past member of Elks Lodge #777 in Scottdale, the American Legion Post #446 Ladies Auxillary in Mt.
-Pleasant and formerly employed by Rich- Mar Poultry.
+She was a life member of the Moose Lodge #194, a past member of Elks Lodge #777 in Scottdale, and the American Legion Post #446 Ladies Auxillary in Mt.
+Pleasant, and she was formerly employed by Rich-Mar Poultry.

-Surviving is her husband, John A. Thomas; children, John A. Thomas Jr. and Byron Thomas of Alverton and Ruth E. Kozemchak (Stan) of Bradenville; grandchildren, George A. McCann of Bradenville and Jessica M. Lint of Hershey; brothers, Thomas, Claire, John and Kevin Kistner, and sisters, Annie and Charlotte Kistner and Eva Ritenour.
+Surviving are her husband, John A. Thomas; children, John A. Thomas Jr. and Byron Thomas of Alverton and Ruth E. Kozemchak (Stan) of Bradenville; grandchildren, George A. McCann of Bradenville and Jessica M. Lint of Hershey; brothers, Thomas, Claire, John and Kevin Kistner; and sisters, Annie and Charlotte Kistner and Eva Ritenour.